- slide 1 of 6

 Each issue features some holiday or themed songs as well as reproducibles to use in any vocal setting.
 The cost of a one year subscription to the magazine only is around $50 and with the CD's it is around $100.
 You get a lot of material and songs for the money and believe me it is worth it!
 My students enjoy performing these songs and our "fans" love to hear them performed as well.
 For more information on Music K-8 Magazine, click here.

 2. J W Pepper

 This is another great resource for any Music teacher, as I feel that their selection of vocal and choir music is quite extensive.
 They have music in all genres and styles including seasonal pieces and you can even print music digitally from their website.
 It may cost you a bit more then Music K-8, but if you have a particular piece in mind, this is where you are going to find it.
-You can visit their website by clicking here.
+You can use this link to visit JW Pepper's website.